 Parallel dephasing is a common dominant noise source for many physical platforms \cite{childress2006coherent,dutt2007quantum}.
-For parallel dephasing channel, the corresponding Lindblad operators are $L_1=\sigma_z/\sqrt{2}$ and $L_2=\mathbb{I}$, thus the Lindblad equation in Eq. (\ref{linda}) can be explicitly written as
+For the parallel-dephasing channel, the corresponding Lindblad operators are $L_1=\sigma_z/\sqrt{2}$ and $L_2=\mathbb{I}$; thus, the Lindblad equation in Eq. (\ref{linda}) can be explicitly written as

 where $\gamma=1/T_2$ and $T_2$ characterizes the coherence time.
-We consider transverse controls, thus the encoding Hamiltonian in Eq. (\ref{ham}) becomes $\mathcal{H}(\omega_0)=\omega_0\sigma_z/2 + u_x(t)\sigma_x/2+u_y(t)\sigma_y/2$ with $x=\omega_0$.
+We consider transverse controls; thus, the encoding Hamiltonian in Eq. (\ref{ham}) becomes $\mathcal{H}(\omega_0)=\omega_0\sigma_z/2 + u_x(t)\sigma_x/2+u_y(t)\sigma_y/2$, with $x=\omega_0$.
 Without loss of generality, we set $\gamma=10~\text{s}^{-1}, \omega_0=2\pi$ in our simulations; see the results in Figs. \ref{dephasing}(a) and \ref{dephasing}(c).
-From Fig. \ref{dephasing}(a), it can be seen that when the encoding time $T$ is smaller than the coherence time $T_2$, both of the ancilla-assisted scheme and our control-enhanced scheme cannot visibly improve the QFI compared to the standard scheme.
-The reason behind this is that the decoherence effect has little influence on the metrology performance within the coherence time, thus the standard scheme is already optimal.
+From Fig. \ref{dephasing}(a), it can be seen that when the encoding time $T$ is smaller than the coherence time $T_2$, neither the ancilla-assisted scheme nor our control-enhanced scheme can visibly improve the QFI compared to the standard scheme.
+The reason is that the decoherence effect has little influence on the metrology performance within the coherence time; thus, the standard scheme is already optimal.
 However, when increasing the encoding time beyond $T_2$, the QFI for the standard scheme quickly decays because of the severe decoherence.
-The ancilla-assisted scheme also fails to increase the QFI due to the fact that maximally entangled states will lose their priorities compared to the uncorrelated states in presence of decoherence \cite{PhysRevLett.79.3865}.
-Remarkably, our control-enhanced scheme can maintain the QFI increment for the encoding time that is far beyond $T_2$, thus almost an order of the sensitivity improvement can be obtained compared to the standard scheme and the ancilla-assisted scheme, as shown in Fig. \ref{dephasing}(c).
+The ancilla-assisted scheme also fails to increase the QFI due to the fact that maximally entangled states will lose their advantages compared to the uncorrelated states in the presence of decoherence \cite{HM97}.
+Remarkably, our control-enhanced scheme can maintain a QFI increment for the encoding time that is far beyond $T_2$; thus, the sensitivity can be improved by almost an order of magnitude compared to the standard scheme and the ancilla-assisted scheme, as shown in Fig. \ref{dephasing}(c).

-The above results demonstrate the effectiveness of our control-enhanced scheme for improving the metrology performance under one-qubit parallel dephasing noise, we now explore its abilities in two-qubit case.
-For simplicity, we assume that the two qubits are uncorrelated, thus the Lindblad operators can be expressed as $L_n=\sigma_z^n/\sqrt{2},n=1,2$, and the corresponding lindblad equation in Eq. (\ref{linda}) can be rewritten as
+The above results demonstrate the effectiveness of our control-enhanced scheme for improving the metrology performance under one-qubit parallel-dephasing noise; we now explore its abilities in the two-qubit case.
+For simplicity, we assume that the two qubits are uncorrelated; thus, the Lindblad operators can be expressed as $L_n=\sigma_z^n/\sqrt{2},n=1,2$, and the corresponding Lindblad equation in Eq. (\ref{linda}) can be rewritten as

 with